Caldwell Nursery and Botanic Gardens

 Zone: 8-11

-Info: Rare cultivar developed by Yucca Do with dark brown chocolate spots and ultra wavy leaf edges.
+Rare cultivar developed by Yucca Do with dark brown chocolate spots and ultra wavy leaf edges.
 Overall height is only 4 inches tall with leaves about one foot long.
 Flower spikes can grow to 4 or 5 feet tall !
 Grows best in full sun.

 Common Name: 'Macho Mocha' Manfreda